Terror Circus: Production

 Principal photography of Terror Circus took place in Palmdale, California.
 The film was largely directed by Alan Rudolph, a protege of Robert Altman, as his directorial debut.
 However, the film's credits list Gerald Cormier as director, with some sources alleging that Cormier was a pseudonym Rudolph used.
 According to actor Prine, however, Gerald Cormier, the head of the film's distributor, CMC Pictures Corporation, was one of two other directors hired to make the film before Rudolph took over.
 According to the American Film Institute, the film's credited writer, Ralph Harolde, may also have been a pseudonym used by Rudolph.

 In a 2009 documentary short included on the Code Red DVD and subsequent Blu-ray releases of the film, producer Marvin Almeas and others involved in the making of the film recount that Gerald Cormier was in fact the film's original director, and that Rudolph was an assistant on the production who ultimately took over as director.
 Cormier appears in the film portraying Andre's deformed father.

+Rudolph later said, "I got a call from an acquaintance working on a cheap horror fiasco.
+Did I want to reshoot the entire movie in a week?
+Seems after creating unusable footage, the director quit with crew and mostly amateur cast prepaid for five more days.
+I never read the script or saw the results, but it was another useful learning experience and I’m sure a dreadful piece of work."